andrerocker/deploy42/README.md

 - Add support to before filters
 - Add debian package and bricky
 - Add experients with commands using - and resquest body as a arbitrary content
-- Add a better implementation of command (process never end bug)